vandyand/clojure-trader/notes.md

+### Sun, May 1, 22
+It's May!
+To make crossover better or functional at all we should switch to a parameterized strindicator.
+We can do this using a code maybe?
+Each function type is encoded as a number...
+Crossover gets tricky because the strategy at the pinnacle of the strindicator only works well on its own inputs.
+Two strindicators can be both very good and very similar but unable to be crossovered simply because the inputs can be in different places.
+One could argue this doesn't matter because the GA will just pick the ones that work but this set up is potentially very inefficient.
+If we want to know whether it's actually inefficient we'd have to do some testing... blah.

+Still, a parameterized version would be cool.
+This could be a Neural Net or some type of parameterized (coded) version of what we already have.
+Although a parameterized version of what we already have would not be more efficient.
+The current setup just doesn't lend itself to productive reproduction via crossover.
+If we want something that lends itself to productive reproduction via crossover, that's a design constraint we need to include from the beginning which would necessitate a large (or complete) redesign.
+Keep thinking on this...

 ### Wed, Apr 13, 22
 What's the best way to store hysts?
 Just put groups of them in the same files.
 The file names can be a sha256 hash of their stringified factory-config (or not stringified? whichever).
 Do we ever want to generate config from a hash?
 If so, we shouldn't use a one-way function like sha256...
 We'd have to use some type of encoding.
 We could just make our own code... just make a config->code function and a code->config function.
 The code can be a string to use as the file name.
 Or just use sha or some other hashing algorithm and make a lookup table in another file called "config.edn" or something.
 Just store the hash value with the config settings and voilà.